 Weather in Taiwan

 Summers in Taiwan can take some getting used to.
-Temperatures can get extreme, with highs ranging between 80ºF and 87ºF (27ºC and 31ºC).
-What makes summers even more extreme is the intense humidity Taiwan experiences, which increases the real-feel temperatures considerably.
+Temperatures can be scorching, with highs ranging between 80°F and 87°F (27°C and 31°C).
+What makes summers unpleasant is the intense humidity Taiwan experiences, which increases the real-feel temperatures considerably.

 - CON: Typhoons and heavy rain occur frequently

-Like in many Asian countries, Taiwan suffers through an annual typhoon season.
-Typhoon season in Taiwan usually lasts from July until September.
-This season is characterised by extreme rain showers, thunderstorms and strong winds.
-Expats need to invest in proper raincoats and umbrellas if they want to survive the Taiwanese rainy season.
+Like many Asian destinations, Taiwan suffers through an annual typhoon season.
+Typhoon season in Taiwan usually lasts from July to September.
+This season is characterised by extreme rain showers, thunderstorms, and strong winds.
+Proper raincoats and umbrellas are recommended.

 Further reading

-► For more information on the country, read Frequently Asked Questions about Taiwan
+► For more information on Taiwan, read Frequently Asked Questions about Taiwan

 ►For the ups and downs of life in the capital, read Pros and Cons of Moving to Taipei